Problem of evil: Privation theory of evil

 The early version of "deny evil" is called the "privation theory of evil", so named because it described evil as a form of "lack, loss or privation".
 One of the earliest proponents of this theory was the 2nd-century Clement of Alexandria who, according to Joseph Kelly, stated that "since God is completely good, he could not have created evil; but if God did not create evil, then it cannot exist".
 Evil, according to Clement, does not exist as a positive, but exists as a negative or as a "lack of good".
 Clement's idea was criticised for its inability to explain suffering in the world, if evil did not exist.
 He was also pressed by Gnostics scholars with the question as to why God did not create creatures that "did not lack the good".
 Clement attempted to answer these questions ontologically through dualism, an idea found in the Platonic school, that is by presenting two realities, one of God and Truth, another of human and perceived experience.

 The fourth-century theologian Augustine of Hippo adopted the privation theory, and in his Enchiridion on Faith, Hope and Love, maintained that evil exists as "absence of the good".
 God is a spiritual, (not corporeal), Being who is sovereign over other lesser beings because God created material reality ex nihilo.
 Augustine's view of evil relies on the causal principle that every cause is superior to its effects.
 God is innately superior to his creation, and "everything that God creates is good."
-Every creature is good, but "some are better than others (De nat. boni c.
-Man.14)".
+Every creature is good, but "some are better than others".
 However, created beings also have tendencies toward mutability and corruption because they were created out of nothing.
 They are subject to the prejudices that come from personal perspective: humans care about what affects themselves, and fail to see how their privation might contribute to the common good.
-For Augustine, evil, when it refers to God's material creation, refers to a privation, an absence of goodness "where goodness might have been (Conf.3.7.12)".
+For Augustine, evil, when it refers to God's material creation, refers to a privation, an absence of goodness "where goodness might have been".
 Evil is not a substance that exists in its own right separately from the nature of all Being.
 This absence of good is an act of the will, "a culpable rejection of the infinite bounty God offers in favor of an infinitely inferior fare", freely chosen by the will of an individual.

-Ben Page and Max Baker-Hitch write that, "Whilst there are numerous philosophers who defend [the privation theory] explicitly (Oderberg, 2014; 2020, ch.
-5-8; Anglin & Goetz, 1982; Davies, 2006, pp. 143–148; Lee, 2007; Alexander, 2012, ch.
-5), it also seems to follow from a functional account of goodness, which has no shortage of adherents in contemporary philosophy."
+Ben Page and Max Baker-Hytch observe that although there are numerous philosophers who explicitly advocate the privation theory, it also appears to be derived from a functional analysis of goodness, which is a widely embraced perspective in contemporary philosophy.